metacpan/metacpan-cpan-extracted/distros/F/Firefox-Marionette/README.md

 - script - a shortcut to allow directly providing the [script](https://metacpan.org/pod/Firefox::Marionette::Timeout#script) timeout, instead of needing to use timeouts from the capabilities parameter.
 Overrides all longer ways.
 - seer - this option is switched off "0" by default.
 When it is switched on "1", it will activate the various speculative and pre-fetch options for firefox.
 NOTE: that this option only works when profile\_name/profile is not specified.
 - sleep\_time\_in\_ms - the amount of time (in milliseconds) that this module should sleep when unsuccessfully calling the subroutine provided to the [await](#await) or [bye](#bye) methods.
 This defaults to "1" millisecond.
 - stealth - stops [navigator.webdriver](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/webdriver) from being accessible by the current web page.
-This is highly experimental.
-See [WEBSITES THAT BLOCK AUTOMATION](#websites-that-block-automation) for a discussion.
+This is achieved by loading an [extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions), which will automatically switch on the `addons` parameter for the [new](#new) method.
+This is extremely experimental.
+See [IMITATING OTHER BROWSERS](#imitating-other-browsers) for a discussion.
 - survive - if this is set to a true value, firefox will not automatically exit when the object goes out of scope.
 See the reconnect parameter for an experimental technique for reconnecting.
 - trust - give a path to a [root certificate](https://en.wikipedia.org/wiki/Root_certificate) encoded as a [PEM encoded X.509 certificate](https://datatracker.ietf.org/doc/html/rfc7468#section-5) that will be trusted for this session.
 - timeouts - a shortcut to allow directly providing a [timeout](https://metacpan.org/pod/Firefox::Marionette::Timeout) object, instead of needing to use timeouts from the capabilities parameter.
 Overrides the timeouts provided (if any) in the capabilities parameter.
+- trackable - if this is set, profile preferences will be [set](#set_pref) to make it harder to be tracked by the [browsers fingerprint](https://en.wikipedia.org/wiki/Device_fingerprint#Browser_fingerprint) across browser restarts.
+This is on by default, but may be switched off by setting it to 0;
 - user - if the "host" parameter is also set, use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox with the specified user.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](#remote-automation-of-firefox-via-ssh) and [NETWORK ARCHITECTURE](#network-architecture).
 The user will default to the current user name.
 Authentication should be via public keys loaded into the local [ssh-agent](https://man.openbsd.org/ssh-agent).
 - via - specifies a [proxy jump box](https://man.openbsd.org/ssh_config#ProxyJump) to be used to connect to a remote host.
 See the host parameter.
 - visible - should firefox be visible on the desktop.
 This defaults to "0".
 When moving from a X11 platform to another X11 platform, you can set visible to 'local' to enable [X11 forwarding](https://man.openbsd.org/ssh#X).
 See [X11 FORWARDING WITH FIREFOX](#x11-forwarding-with-firefox).